Last Updated: December 21, 2018

-A number of factors contribute to the price companies charge for insurance.
-Here are some tips to remember when trying to obtain less costly auto insurance:
+A number of factors contribute to the price insurance companies charge for auto insurance.
+Here are some tips to remember when trying to get the best value for auto insurance:

 Shop around—Companies charge different prices and offer different discounts.
 Shop around to find the best coverage at the right price.
 Wisconsin has a competitive insurance marketplace with many insurance companies conducting business in our state.

-Maintain a clean driving record—Safe drivers are cheaper to insure.
-Accidents in which you were majority at fault and tickets for citations are major factors that contribute to higher premiums.
+Maintain a clean driving record—Safe drivers are less expensive to insure.
+At-fault accidents and tickets for citations may contribute to higher premiums.

-Raise your deductible—The deductible is the amount you must pay out of pocket before your insurance policy kicks in on a claim.
+Raise your deductible—The deductible is the amount you must pay out of pocket before your insurance policy pays on a claim.
 Increasing your deductible may lower your premium.
-Make sure you can afford the higher costs you will pay out of pocket if you have an accident.
+Make sure you can afford the higher deductible amount you will pay if you have an accident.

 Compare insurance costs before you buy your car—Some cars are more prone to theft, which makes them more expensive to insure.
 The same applies to vehicles that cause more damage in crashes or offer occupants less protection in a collision.

 Consider how much insurance you need—If you drive an older, less expensive vehicle, consider eliminating collision and/or comprehensive coverage.
-Often owners of older, less expensive vehicles carry only liability insurance.
+Owners of older, less expensive vehicles often carry only liability insurance.

-Maintain a good credit rating—Some insurance companies utilize certain credit information to price auto insurance policies.
+Maintain a good credit rating—Most insurance companies utilize some credit information to price auto insurance policies.

 Drive fewer miles—If your annual mileage is less than the average driver, you may qualify for a low-mileage discount (if your insurance company offers this type of discount).

 Maintain good grades in school—If you are a student (or parent of one), most insurance companies offer discounts for full-time students with a “B” average or higher.